22 SAMR Model for Integrating Technology

 • Documents or web pages that include multimedia elements (InsertLearning)

-• Post presentations and use discussion board for peer learning, write learning reflections, etc.
+• Post presentations and use the discussion board for peer learning, write learning reflections, etc.

 • Create Wiki pages with links, videos, and images